darkixion/pg_rep_test/README.md

 	  ./tool.pg_rep_test [OPTION] [ACTION]

 	Options:
-	  -D DATADIRS            comma-separated list of directories of instances to affect
 	  -m MODE                shutdown mode (smart, fast or immediate); must be used with the 'stop' action
 	  -l LOGFILE             write log messages to a file -?                     show this help then exit

 	ACTION can be one of:
-	  status                 lists all managed instances, their ports, data directories and whether they are running or not start                  start all or specified instances
+	  status                 list all instances, their ports, data directories and whether they are running or not
+	  start                  start all instances
-	  stop                   stops all or specified instances, which can be used with the -m option
+	  stop                   stops all instances, which can be used with the -m option
-	  restart                restart all or specified instances
+	  restart                restart all instances
-	  destroy                stops (if started) and deletes all or specified instances; also deletes this maintenance script
+	  destroy                stops (if started) and deletes all instances; also deletes this maintenance script

 ## Example